Your fair lending analytics can be shaped by context

 Data analytics is a launching pad to help identify fair lending risk

-Fair lending analytics related to methodologies like regression and proxies can help your organization become stronger and more resilient by:
+Fair lending and redlining analytics can help organizations become stronger and more resilient by:

-• Offering valuable insights about your customer base
+• Offering valuable insights about the customer base

-Data analytics isn’t going to provide the complete story of your fair lending services, though.
-A software platform allows you to collect, organize, and analyze a vast amount of information, but data analytics on its own won’t be able to fill in some potential gaps.
-For example:
+However, data analytics only provides a partial story of any financial services organization’s fair lending services.
+A software platform helps collect, organize, and analyze a vast amount of information, but data analytics alone won’t be able to fill in some potential gaps.
+For example, data analytics cannot:

-• Data analytics can’t provide loan policy information or underwriting inputs.
+• Provide loan policy information or underwriting inputs

-• Data analytics can’t show in-person discouragement or steering performed by your sales team.
+• Show in-person discouragement or steering performed by a sales team

-• Data analytics can’t provide full visibility into each individual loan and why it was approved or declined.
+• Provide complete visibility into each individual loan and why it was approved, declined, or withdrawn, which is often the bigger risk

-While fair lending analytics can help proactively identify areas of risk, a subject-matter specialist can provide the necessary context to create a clearer picture of fair lending practices and surrounding geographies.
-With regulators ready to regularly scrutinize your data, you need to stay one step ahead.
+Fair lending analytics can help proactively identify risk areas, but a subject-matter specialist is often needed to provide the necessary context and paint a clearer picture of fair lending practices and surrounding geographies.
+With regulators consistently scrutinizing data, organizations need to stay one step ahead.

 As powerful as data analytics can be, the human element is critical